mapattacker/datascience/activelearning.rst

 We can use a performance metric, e.g. accuracy to determine when to stop further querying.
 Ideally it should be when any further labelling and retraining of the model does not improve the performance metric significantly, i.e., the performance has reached plateau.
 This means that the slope of the graph (y2-y1/x2-x1) per time-step has neared 0.

+Of course, plateauing is determined on a good query strategy together with an appropriate model.

 Resources